Donovan Bixley: Awards

 Bixley's illustrated biography Faithfully Mozart was a finalist in the 2006 Montana Book Awards.
 The book was later to be adapted into a concert, which Bixley narrated in a performance alongside the Auckland Philharmonia Orchestra.
 A re-formatted edition of the book, Mozart: The Man Behind The Music, was published in 2018 as part of a trilogy on historical artists.
 The second in the series, Much Ado About Shakespeare, was published for the 400th anniversary of Shakespeare's death, and earned Bixley the Russell Clark Illustration Award at the 2016 NZ Book Awards for Children and Young Adults.
 Cent Magazine UK praised the book for capturing "the exuberance of Shakespeare’s own life and times in a way that is enjoyable and easy to read but hugely informative at the same time."
 In 2017, Bixley received the Mallinson Rendel Award, and used the prize to fund a research trip to Italy for his biography of Leonardo da Vinci.

 Bixley's collaboration with writer Yvonne Morrison The Three Bears Sort Of was voted the winner of two children's choice awards in 2014, in the New Zealand Book Awards for Children and Young Adults and in the Western Australian Young Readers Book Awards.
 The French language edition of Dogfight, the first book in Bixley's Flying Furballs series, was chosen for the Tatoulu Children's Choice Award in 2018.

 In 2015, Bixley became the first artist to have three books shortlisted in the NZ Book Awards for Children and Young Adults, with Monkey Boy winning the Junior Fiction prize.
 It was also shortlisted in the PANZ Design Awards that year, as well as being selected for the International Youth Library.
 Fuzzy Doodle, illustrated by Bixley and written by Melinda Syzmanik, was shortlisted for the 2017 Picture Book Award, and was Bixley's second work to be selected by the International Youth Library for the White Raven catalogue, naming it among the 200 best children's books in the world.

 In the 2021 New Year Honours, Bixley was appointed an Officer of the New Zealand Order of Merit, for services to children's fiction and as an illustrator.

+In 2023 Bixley won the Russell Clark Award for Illustration for A Portrait of Leonardo.